bgreene12/pc-csc-120/assignments/01-Setup.md

 looks for any recent changes that have been made to the repository (so, for `pc-csc-120`, changes made by me).
-If it finds any, then it will allow you to “pull” them into your local copy of the repository — that is, by clicking the same button, which now reads “Pull from origin,” it will update your copy so that it’s in sync with the original repository (mine).
+If it finds any, then it will allow you to “pull” them into your local copy of the repository — that is, by clicking the same button, which now reads “Pull origin,” it will update your copy so that it’s in sync with the original repository (mine).
 I will be making frequent additions and changes to the repository, so you should be fetching and pulling regularly.